Skip to main content

 A user journey is not controlled by one page, one team, or one channel.
 It is shaped by every system the user touches before, during, and after the main interaction.

-Role in the User Journey
+Systems That Shape the User Journey

 When these systems are disconnected, journeys break across boundaries.